vlakex36/PSY6422_project/README.md

 **This repository contains:**
 + figures
-  + containing "main_plot.png", the final plot produced
+  + containing "main_plot.png", the final plot produced and the original figure.
 + raw_data
   + containing "raw_data.csv", raw data used for the analysis and processing
 + processed_data